Nationwide Building Society Board Terms of Reference

 The Board shall:

-12.1 give due consideration to applicable laws and regulations, including the PRA and FCA’s Principles and Rules, the UK Listing Authority’s Listing Rules and Disclosure Guidance and Transparency Rules, the Building Societies Act 1986 and to the recommendations of the UK Corporate Governance Code, as appropriate;
+12.1 give due consideration to applicable laws and regulations, including the PRA and FCA’s Principles and Rules, the FCA’s Consumer Duty, the UK Listing Authority’s Listing Rules and Disclosure Guidance and Transparency Rules, the Building Societies Act 1986 and to the recommendations of the UK Corporate Governance Code, as appropriate;

-12.2 be cognisant of the conduct risks arising (or increasing) as a result of their judgements, taking proactive steps to avoid or prevent these where possible;
+12.2 be cognisant of the conduct risks arising (or increasing) as a result of their judgements (including the impact on good member outcomes) taking proactive steps to avoid or prevent these where possible and avoid any foreseeable harm to members;

 12.3 work and liaise as necessary with all Board Committees as required including receiving regular updates on the activities of all Board Committees;